elixirschool/elixirschool/_posts/2018-10-03-elixir-cards-review.md

 ## Conclusion

-ElixirCards is a great idea.
-If  “Learning 2.0” was a thing these flash card would find themselves there.
+Elixircards is a great idea.
+If  “Learning 2.0” was a thing these flashcard would find themselves there.

 I found most of the cards very helpful and really nicely priced for the knowledge / help they provide in practicing your Elixir knowledge on-the-go.
-Given how creative the Elixir community is I’m sure we can come up with some cards using the ElixirCard decks.
+Given how creative the Elixir community is, I’m sure we can come up with some great games using the elixircards.

-With a little work and some additions these cards would be in a class of their own.
+With a little work and some additions the elixircards would be in a class of their own.
 For instance, I think `Enum` should be approached differently so as not to require the purchase of all decks at once to get the most use out of them.
 Perhaps mixing the difficulty and functions across the three separate decks?

 I would love to see the GenServer deck expanded like some of the others and focus on OTP in general, with OTP 1 being the basics and OTP 3 being the more advanced topics.
 Adding content on Tasks and Supervision would be a welcomed addition as well.

-Last but not least, I would love to use this flash card style of learning to learn other aspects of Elixir such as Phoenix, Ecto, Nerves, and the newest addition Scenic.
+Last but not least, I would love to use this flashcard style of learning to learn other aspects of Elixir such as Phoenix, Ecto, Nerves, and the newest addition Scenic.
 Given how excellent these cards are I can only begin to imagine how useful and educational those decks would be.

 ## Giveaway